 The Type of Vehicle Involved

 The size of the vehicles makes a difference in the severity of the injuries.
 When a large vehicle like a truck or SUV smashes into a smaller vehicle the damage and injuries that result will most likely be devastating.
-This increases exponentially if the vehicle is even larger like a commercial tractor trailer, bus, semi, or other huge vehicle that outweighs a car 3 or 4 times over.
+This increases exponentially if the vehicle is even larger like a commercial tractor-trailer, bus, semi, or another huge vehicle that outweighs a car 3 or 4 times over.
 If speed is added to the equation, unfortunately, this accident often results in death.